dhirendrapratapsingh/mcq-quiz-game/README.md

 ## Problem Statemnet and basic Features

 `Build a quiz game , The game should`
   - show some questions (MCQs) with single select or multi select options.
-(5-6 questions are fine for demo)`
-  - the questions and options should come from an api (you can use static jsons).
+  - the questions and options can come from an API (you can use static jsons).
-  - i should be able to go back and change my ans till the time i have not finished the game.
+  - User should be able to go back and change my ans till the time player has not finished the game.
-  - there should be a time limit to finish the game (once time is over i should not be allowed to attempt answering).
+  - there should be a time limit to finish the game (once time is over player should not be allowed to attempt answering).
-  - once i end the game i should see the result with correct answers.
+  - once test ends the game candidate should see the result with correct answers.

 `While doing that you need to take care of few things.`

  1. How do you want to structure the app / options / UI - UX is totally up to your creativity.
- 2. You need to handle basic pending / success / failure states ... you know api failures, slow internet, no internet... no results etc.
+ 2. You need to handle basic pending / success / failure states.
+In real life we have PAI failures, slow internet, no internet... no results etc.
  3. App needs to be responsive.
- 4. Please write unit test cases if possible.
- 5. Also have all of this in .git folder with proper commit messages.
+ 4. Also have all of this in .git folder with proper commit messages.

  `Note:`
- Bonus points for a PWA
+ 1. Bonus points for a PWA   2.
 Bonus points for react

+#### I have made a [presentation video of this MCQ quiz PWA game](https://drive.google.com/file/d/1S33_d7OSF_kZ3naJTlLlBDm7HriLXSjK/view?usp=sharing) developed explainig how to play, all the features, codebase & progrssive web app features

 ## Extra features implemented or points taken care of